-Neon signs are attractive, bright and vivid signage fixtures.
+Vintage neon signs are attractive, bright and vivid signage fixtures.
 These signs were a popular advertising medium for many decades, and they are still being used by vintage-style businesses.
 They were so widespread that you rarely saw a business without them.
-Signs like these were hard to maintain and required special skills to fix.
+Neon signs like these were hard to maintain and required special skills to fix.
 They are still popular with collectors who love the aesthetic of the 1940s and 1950s.

 The history of neon signs is rich and long.
-They have shaped urban landscapes over the years.
+They have shaped urban life and landscapes over the years.
 In the early 1900s, George Claude, a French engineer, invented these signs.
-Claude presented his revolutionary technology at the Paris Motor Show, 1910 to great delight and fascination of Parisians.
+Claude presented his revolutionary technology at the Paris Motor Show, 1910 to great delight, excitement and fascination of Parisians.
 In 1912, the technology was used for the first time as an advertising sign.
 It was first placed in front of a cool Parisian barbershop.
 The rest is history.

 Because neon was inexpensive, trendy, aesthetic and visually appealing, it quickly became a popular choice.
 By combining neon gas and other chemicals, sign manufacturers were able to create many colors.
 They tried different styles of glasswork to create signs that attracted foot traffic to each business.

 These fixtures were very popular in the 20th centuries, peaking in the 1930s and 40s.
 These lights were scattered throughout the US urban and country towns, keeping streets looking cool and bright at night.
 Neon signs began to fade in popularity between the 1940s and 1960s.
 These signs were associated with scammy businesses.
 Las Vegas is an exception to this rule, as neon lights still remain an aesthetic fixture in Sin City.
 These fixtures fell into relative insignificance due to the rising cost and changing trends.